 Fly at c.
-12.00 noon from London Heathrow to Heraklion via Athens (Aegean Airlines).
-First of four nights in Heraklion.
+12.15pm from London Gatwick to Heraklion via Athens (Aegean Airlines).
+First of five nights in Heraklion.

 Knossos, Heraklion.
 The capital of Minoan Crete and centre of the Bronze Age Aegean, Knossos is shrouded in myth both ancient and modern.
 At its peak it comprised a magnificent palace with courts, religious buildings and mansions.
-Excavated by Sir Arthur Evans at the turn of the 19th century, his reconstructions protect the excavated remains and grandly illustrate the splendour of palatial civilisation.
-The Archaeological Museum houses the island’s largest collection of Minoan art.
-Overnight Heraklion.
+Excavated by Sir Arthur Evans early in the 20th century, his reconstructions not only protect the excavated remains but illustrate the splendour of palatial civilisation.
+Visit the Archaeological Museum in Heraklion, which houses the island’s largest collection of Minoan art.

-Gortyn, Phaestos, Agia Triada, Matala.
+Gortyn, Phaestos, Agia Triada.
 A day in the Mesara, a rich agricultural plain along the south coast.
-Gortyn was the Roman capital of Crete; a famous 5th-century BC inscription has details of Greek law.
-Built along a ridge, Phaestos is the second largest Minoan palace, while Agia Triada, interpreted as the summer resort for Phaestos, has beautifully sited and architecturally elaborate villas.
-Overnight Heraklion.
+Gortyn was the Roman capital of Crete; a famous 5th-century bc inscription has details of Greek law.
+On a ridge, Phaestos is the second largest Minoan palace.
+Agia Triada, interpreted as the summer resort for Phaestos, has beautifully sited and architecturally elaborate villas.
+Fifth and final night in Heraklion.